This post was done after the Spurs defeat. With the first paragraph, you'll see which Spurs game it refers to.

-After their embarrassing 'performance' against Spurs, it became clearer that MUFC have a culture issue that predates Erik ten Hag.
+After their embarrassing 'performance' against Spurs in the 3-0 defeat, it became clearer that MUFC have a culture issue that predates Erik ten Hag and now Ruben Amorim.

-He is the man in charge now, but in the years since Sir Alex Ferguson retired, we've come to face the same problems time and time again.
+The Dutchman was the man in charge for two-and-a-half years and was replaced by Ruben Amorim who's been manager for 6 months.
+But in the years since Sir Alex Ferguson retired, we've come to face the same problems time and time again.

-David Moyes, Louis van Gaal, Jose Mourinho (which is where I believe this culture issue truly began), Ole Gunnar Solskjaer, Ralf Rangnick and now Erik ten Hag.
-Six different managers all had a reoccurring problem: the club culture.
+David Moyes, Louis van Gaal, Jose Mourinho (which is where I believe this culture issue truly began), Ole Gunnar Solskjaer, Ralf Rangnick, Erik ten Hag and now Ruben Amorim.
+Seven different managers all had a reoccurring problem: the club culture.

 For some reason, Man Utd have changed from being this club where everyone associated with it had a burning desire to be the best and win.
 No matter what, that were the only two things that mattered.

-Of course, other aspects of being a United player would've mattered such as the money, fame, the brands and the simple fact of saying 'I'm a Man Utd player' were all motivators to be part of the Red Devils but that will to win was the major fuel behind every player whenever they were at our once great club.
+Of course, other aspects of being a United player would've come into it such as the money, fame, the brands and the simple fact of saying 'I'm a Man Utd player' were all motivators to be part of the Red Devils but that will to win was the major fuel behind every player whenever they were at our once great club.

 In the decade following Sir Alex's retirement, that winning culture has taken a complete 180.
 It appears that now all that's good enough for these players is the money, fame and status rather than being the best.